VictorCMiraldo/hdiff/writeup/presentation/slides.md

 * Choice is __arbitrary__! \pause
 * Edit Script with the most copies is not unique! \pause

-Counting copies is reminescent of logest common subsequence.
+Counting copies is reminiscent of longest common subsequence.

 ## Edit Scripts: The Problem